Unmortgage/frontend-tech-test/README.md

 ## Brief

-We would like you to implement a simple form which retrieves data from an endpoint and displays this data on a map.
+We would like you to implement a simple form which retrieves some data and displays some markers on a map.
 Please see the mockup in the link below to get a better understanding of the brief:

 https://storage.googleapis.com/unmortgage-static/map-form.png

-Please note that this mockup is just for reference; your solution does not have to look exactly like this.
+Please note that this image is just for reference; your solution does not have to look exactly like this.

 The basic user journey for this feature should be: